yudong-94/personal-website/projects/data viz/MakeOverMonday0108.md

 #### My Visualization

-I spent about one hour from understanding the data and visualization.
+I spent about one hour from exploratory data analysis to visualization and analysis.
 Below is my dashboard:

 --